Xyce/Xyce/INSTALL.md

 system, they must be in different directories.
 We recommend specifying unique sub-directories in `/usr/local`, such as `/usr/local/xyce_serial`.__

-If a required prerequiste is not found in your default path, like flex or bison, then you can specify the location of those executables with these commands:
+If a required prerequiste is not found in your default path, then you must specify the location of those executables.
+For flex and bison, add these commands:
 ```sh
 -D FLEX_EXECUTABLE=<path/to/flex-install-location>/bin/flex \
 -D FLEX_INCLUDE_DIR=<path/to/flex-install-location>/include \